 Reason two is time.
 You can only stretch yourself so far.
 Taking on too much can be exhausting and stressful.
 Going in too many directions leaves room for making mistakes and not being able to reach completion.

 And the third is sanity.
 Nothing is worth losing your sanity.
 You are one person and you can’t be everything to all of the people all of the time.
 There are times when you have to consider “me, myself and I”.

 “A “No” uttered from the deepest conviction is better than a “Yes merely uttered to please, or worse, to avoid trouble”. – Mahatma Gandhi

 So, take it easy on yourself and learn when to say “no”.
-In fact, you may find more time for blogging.
+Just think, there will be more time for blogging!
 And, I have selected a couple of good examples of excellent reading from our fellow bloggers.

 arcticsabrina shares tips and reviews about fashion, cosmetics, and healthy eating; complete with illustrations and descriptions.
 I love this blog because it is light, fun and informative.